 The morning of The Day, Mona sat in a small iron chair at the island kitchen of the Ink House, a tall, yellow, Victorian bed-and-breakfast, with what seemed like acres of blossoms surrounding her.
 It had been some time since she’d fondled blossoms.
 Her old florist days seemed so faded.
 She had secretly tucked away a piece of lace from her mother’s old wedding dress, Ann's Meemaw, and wrapped her red hair in this lace in order to give it some sweat.
 Just a little sweat.
 It won’t smell, but the family’s genes, in multiple generations, would be carried into the first few seconds of Ann’s matrimony.

-Till stood with his camera in the back doorway of the Ink House watching his little girl.
+Till stood with his camera in the back doorway of the Ink House watching.
 He’d met Mona and Ann so long ago.
 He wanted to capture a natural look for the photographs, no poses, so that he could frame them later for Mona.
 Ann braced with her hair pulled tight into an up-swoop of overt curls.
 Till could almost see through her waist.
 Mona would want a picture of this, he knew.

 Don’t get my face!